- The CX Golden Rule Newsletter

 Customer Management: Customer Success Manager, Strategic Account Manager and/or Technical Account Manager

-Depending on the product and target markets, these roles should be defined to best serve the customer and compliment any automated or self-guided processes and support.
+Depending on the product and target markets, these roles should be defined to best serve the industry and types of customers and compliment any automated or self-guided processes and support.

-It’s important to clarify these types of services and roles to understand how to consider designing the right roles required and lines of responsibilities.
+It’s important to clarify these types of services and roles to understand how to design the right customer experience and lines of responsibilities.

 PS is responsible for delivering the Customer implementation, training and support that delivers the high value outcomes defined by the customer in accordance with the signed contract.
 PS partners with the CSM in managing the plan that will deliver on the customer’s expectations and ensures the team drives results for software consumption, retention and expansion.

-Consulting: responsible for delivering a best practice implementation methodology that delivers the customer defined high value outcomes. (expertise in the Industry, business processes, and product)
+Professional Consulting: responsible for delivering a best practice implementation methodology that delivers the customer a set of high value outcomes.
+Consultants should be experts in the Industry, business processes, and product.

-Education: deliver high quality training to provide customers with the basic skillsets to begin configuring and using the software as well as learn all the potential capabilities the software can offer.
-(Experts in adult learning, instructional content development and innovative learning experiences in Instructor Led (ILT), in product or online learning curriculum)
+Education: responsible for delivering high quality training to provide customers with the skillsets to configure and use the software and understand all the potential capabilities the software can offer.
+Educators are experts in adult learning, instructional content development and innovative learning experiences in Instructor Led (ILT), in product or online learning venues.

-Support: deliver responsive, high quality communications and answers to customer requests (excellent customer communication and product experts)
+Support: responsible for delivering responsive, high quality communications and answers to customer requests.
+Support Specialist/Engineers are excellent in customer communication, good documentation skills and are advanced level product experts.

-Strategic Customer Manager responsible for ensuring the customer realizes the high value goals and objectives and ultimately improves software consumption, sets up expansions and guarantees retention for a book of business (named list of customers).
+A Strategic CSM is responsible for ensuring the customer realizes the high value goals and objectives as a result of the implementation process improving their software consumption, planning the customer’s next expansion and guaranteeing retention for a book of business (named list of customers).

 Single point of contact for customer relationship

-Manage customer value realization (Customer business value identified and confirmed for customer success story publications)
+Manages customer value realization (Customer business value identified, monitored and tracked to confirm the customer business impact)

-Develop customer expansion opportunities.
-Develop and manage a customer’s end to end roadmap plan.
+Develops customer expansion opportunities.
+Co-develops with PS and manages a customer’s comprehensive roadmap plan designed to go deep and wide within the customer’s organization and company.
 Partner with sales to increase contract value to drive progress towards achieving each customer’s Total Lifetime Value (TLV).

 “Challenges exist with ambidexterity, as customers can become frustrated by multiple vendor contacts and customer needs are overlooked, resulting in weaker relationships.
 Thus, cross-functional ambidexterity is not a perfect solution for all service-sales settings such as those where engagement is critical to help customers realize value.”

-The Customer Lifecycle will help define the Balance in Roles and Responsibilities
+The Customer Lifecycle helps define the Balance in Roles and Responsibilities between CS and PS

-Depending on the complexity of the solution and the target market, some software may require more professional services whereas other solutions may be able to digitize the onboarding process within the product or external.
-This is where journey mapping the customer experience through the entire Customer Lifecycle will help determine what services are required to deliver consistent, high quality results in a timely manner for every customer.
+Depending on the complexity of the solution and the target market, some software companies may require more professional services whereas other solutions may be able to digitize the onboarding process as a self paced process.
+This is where journey mapping the customer experience through the entire Customer Lifecycle will help determine what services are required to deliver consistent, high quality results and ROI in a timely manner for every customer.

 From the Customer Lifecycle Map, it will become clearer on what types of PS roles are required to deliver on a best practice approach for the software solution.
-The PS roles become more important when the customer requires consulting expertise on how to operationalize the solution, make the appropriate business transformations, processes changes, cross functional collaboration and changes in the customer’s user responsibility.
-The idea being that the PS role would map what the customer’s processes are today and what the vision of the new process will be once the solution is operationalized.
-This will define a detailed plan on how to conduct the implementation plan to get the customer from where they are today to the vision, goals and objectives defined within the solution implementation plan.
+The PS roles become more important when the customer requires consulting expertise on how to operationalize the solution, make the appropriate business transformations, processes changes, cross functional collaboration and changes in the customer’s user responsibilities.
+The PS role would map what the customer’s processes are today and what the vision of the new process will be once the solution is operationalized.
+This will define a detailed plan on how to execute the implementation plan to get the customer from where they are today to the vision, goals and objectives defined within the solution implementation plan.

-CSMs should be more focused on ensuring the high value outcomes are well-defined and allow the PS team to focus on the delivery.
+CSMs focus on ensuring the high value outcomes are well-defined and allow the PS team to focus on the delivery.
 This partnership will ensure more consistency and scalability in driving progress and results for the customer’s consumption and retention goals as well as improve Time to Value.

 “The first 30 days of a customer experience sets up the tone for the longer term relationship.”